DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 - Although “public cloud” is the most common deployment model, it’s not the only one
 - The four deployment models of cloud computing are:

-- PRIVATE CLOUD
+PRIVATE CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b8953a31-3861-41ef-99df-62a49b97610a)

 - Private cloud are generally only used by large enterprises
 - Although the cloud is private, it may be owned by a THIRD PARTY
     - For example: AWS provides private cloud services for the American DoD
-- PRIVATE clouds may be ON or OFF PREMISES
+- Private clouds may be ON or OFF PREMISES
-    - Many people assume “cloud” and “ON-PREM” are two different things but that is not always the case
+    - Many people assume “cloud” and “on-prem” are two different things but that is not always the case
-- The same kind of services offered are the same as in public clouds (SaaS, PaaS, IaaS) but the infrastructure is reserved for a SINGLE ORGANIZATION
+- The same kind of services offered are the same as in public clouds (SaaS, PaaS, IaaS) but the infrastructure is reserved for a single organization

-- COMMUNITY CLOUD
+COMMUNITY CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1c9008e9-205b-4ca8-8236-fc0b02c3addc)

-- Least common CLOUD deployment
+- Least common cloud deployment
-- Similar to PRIVATE cloud, but the INFRASTRUCTURE is reserved for use by a SPECIFIC GROUP or ORGANIZATION
+- Similar to private cloud, but the infrastructure is reserved for use by a specific group or organization

-- PUBLIC CLOUD
+PUBLIC CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/94e9c895-9538-4664-93db-085f013ee9fb)